-At the same time, you can add supplements to their diets, including fish oil or a add a product like Ultra Oil, a blend of omega-3, 7 and 9 fatty acids from hemp oil, flaxseed oil, and fish oil from sardines and anchovies.
+At the same time, you can add supplements to their diets, including fish oil, or add a product like Ultra Oil, a blend of omega-3, 7, and 9 fatty acids from hemp oil, flaxseed oil, and fish oil from sardines and anchovies.
 Veterinarians believe adding fish oil reduces blood pressure and inflammation from arthritis.

 The older your dog gets, the more frequently you should visit your veterinarian.
-Vets can offer guidance on how to care for your pooch and perform health screenings that can detect disease.
+Vets can offer guidance on caring for your pooch and performing health screenings that can detect disease.

 You’ll also want to maintain good oral health, as pain and discomfort in the mouth can be agony for an older dog.
 Keep up the habit of brushing their teeth regularly.

-Finally, modify your home to satisfy your dog’s needs by maintaining a warm environment and installing a ramp if your dog shows signs of arthritis.
+Finally, modify your home to satisfy your dog’s needs by maintaining a warm environment and installing a ramp if your dog shows arthritis signs.

 Provide relief with medication